 Seek Treatment at Laser Dermatology Institute

 Using laser and RF technology, LDI is able to treat acne scars, aging, wrinkles, loose skin, and other problems.
 Dr. Rispler can treat stubborn cases of acne for people with all types of skin.
 A multi-step plan can be implemented when needed and includes non-invasive techniques and personalized acne treatments at our three locations.
-Our offices include LDI of Los Angeles, LDI of Covina, and LDI of Newport Beach.
+Our main office is located in Covina.
 For information on the best acne solutions in Southern California, contact us or schedule an appointment today.